runekaagaard/mcp-redmine/README.md

 **Status: Works for me but is still very beta**

 Let Claude be your Redmine assistant!
-Compatible with Redmine 5.0+ and tested on Redmine 6.0.3.
+Compatible with Redmine 5.0+ and tested on Redmine 6.0.3, but will likely work with older versions as well.
 MCP Redmine connects Claude Desktop to your Redmine instance, allowing it to:

 - Search and browse projects and issues
 - Create and update issues with full markdown support